malerey/React-Hooks-password-checker/README.md

-A very simple password checker component, to practice hooks in React
+A very simple password checker component, to practice React hooks

-Download and run
+To see it, download all files and run

 ### `npm install`

 ### `npm start`

-Or simply navigate to
+Or simply go here https://validation-4ssw5qcg1.now.sh